Kavanaugh writes op-ed arguing he is an 'independent, impartial judge' after emotional testimony

 In his opening statement to the Senate Judiciary Committee during the hearing, Kavanaugh said he had written the monologue the previous day.

-During his testimony, Kavanaugh alternated between angrily yelling at Democrats on the committee and tearing up.
-He accused Democrats of creating "a calculated and orchestrated political hit, fueled with apparent pent-up anger about President Trump and the 2016 election.
-Fear that has been unfairly stoked about my judicial record, revenge on behalf of the Clintons, and millions of dollars in money from outside left-wing opposition groups."
+During his testimony, Kavanaugh alternated between angrily yelling at Democrats on the committee and tearing up, delivering the most heated partisan message heard from a Supreme Court nominee in modern times.
+He accused Democrats of creating "a calculated and orchestrated political hit, fueled with apparent pent-up anger about President Trump and the 2016 election, fear that has been unfairly stoked about my judicial record, revenge on behalf of the Clintons, and millions of dollars in money from outside left-wing opposition groups."

+It was a performance that caused lifelong Republican former Supreme Court Justice John Paul Stevens to change his views on Kavanaugh's suitability for the highest court.
+Stevens said Thursday that he had changed his mind for reasons that have "really no relationship to his intellectual ability or his record as a federal judge," and added that "he's a fine federal judge."

+"But I think that his performance during the hearings caused me to change my mind," the retired justice said.

 "The Supreme Court must never be viewed as a partisan institution," Kavanaugh writes in the op-ed in the Journal.
 "The justices do not sit on opposite sides of an aisle.
 They do not caucus in separate rooms."